50 Years of SUSY and SUGRA, circa 1974-2024, and Future Prospects: Tests of SUGRA GUTs

 \subsection{Vacuum stability in SUGRA vs SM}

 For a Higgs boson mass of 125 GeV, vacuum stability in the standard model is not guaranteed within the current accuracy of measurement of the top quark mass.
 Thus, the Higgs potential in the SM is given by $V(H)= -\mu^2 H^\dagger H + \lambda (H^\dagger H)^2$.
-For $\lambda >0$, a stable minimum is obtained on the electroweak scale with $v= 246$ GeV.
-In this case the beta function for the evolution of RG is defined by $\beta_\lambda =d\lambda/dlog \mu$ is given by $\beta_\lambda \simeq (24 \lambda^2- 6y_t^4)/(4\pi)^2$ and is dominated by the top quark mass.
-With the current experimental data on the Higgs boson mass and on the top quark mass, $\lambda(Q)$, where $Q$ is the renormalization group scale, turns negative at high scale.
+For $\lambda >0$, a stable minimum is obtained on the electroweak scale with $v= 246$ GeV. {The RG evolution of the quartic coupling $\lambda$ is governed by the beta function $\beta_\lambda =d\lambda/dlog Q$,where $Q$ is the renormalization group scale.
+For the standard model Higgs potential it is given by $\beta_\lambda \simeq (24 \lambda^2- 6y_t^4)/(4\pi)^2$ and is dominated by the top quark Yukawa coupling $y_t$.} With the current experimental data on the Higgs boson mass and on the top quark mass, $\lambda(Q)$, turns negative at high scale.
 This happens on a RG scale of $10^{10-11}$ GeV which leads to a new minimum which implies that the SM vacuum is in a metastable state.
 However, the tunneling rate is exponentially suppressed and leads to a lifetime for the SM vacuum, which is much larger than the age of the universe.
 For vacuum stability to be perfect, one would like $\lambda$ to remain positive up to the Planck scale, but this appears unlikely with the current measurements.
 In supersymmetric models, the quartic couplings of the Higgs are determined by the electroweak gauge couplings so that $\lambda_{\text{susy}}= (g^2 + g^{'2})\cos^2(2\beta)/4$ remains positive up to the Planck scale.
 Some of the relevant references can be found in \cite{Espinosa:2007qp,Gudrun}.